jrie/kisslib/README.md

 Its not a ebook viewer of any kind, its whole purpose is to allow to quickly go through an ebook collection and launching an own defined viewer (if you like with commands) for the supported ebook types.
 While displaying general information about a ebook file like format, author and title.

 ### But why?
-There are tons of good readers, like XY... the movivation behind KISS Ebook
+There are tons of good readers, like XY... the motivation behind KISS Ebook
 The motivation to write this application is simple.
-Most programs read out particular formats or maybe dont support all of them, so you need a special applciation to handle pdf, but not the same to handle chm files.
+Most programs read out particular formats or maybe dont support all of them, so you need a special program to handle pdf ebooks, but not the same to handle chm files.

 Kiss Ebook Starter simply allows you to read all supported ebook formats into Kiss Ebook and from there, launch the particular application you want, with the settings/commands you provide, for example opening all pdfs in full screen if you like that, if that is a feature supported by the viewer - for example through a command line option.